zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 **Benefits**

-- Long lived.
+- Long-lived.
 The maximum validity is 90 days.
 - Scoped.
 Users are required to provide a scope.
 It is only valid for the specified services.
 - Secure.
 If a security breech is suspected, the security administrator can invalidate all the tokens based on criteria as established by rules.

 For more information about PAT, see [the Personal Access Token documentation](../user-guide/api-mediation/api-mediation-personal-access-token).

-### Authentication with SAF Identity Tokens (SAF IDT)
+### Authentication with SAF Identity Tokens

 The SAF Authentication Provider allows the API Gateway to authenticate the user directly with the z/OS SAF provider that is installed on the system.